Bülent Ünder: Coaching career

 Bülent Ünder began his coaching career in the 1991–92 season at Çengelköyspor.
 After a season Ünder joined the second division side Denizlispor.
 However, his contract there was terminated after a short time.
-Three years later, Ünder returned Galatasaray as the assistant coach of Fatih Terim.
+Three years later, Ünder returned to Galatasaray as the assistant coach of Fatih Terim.
 Alongside Terim, Bülent Ünder helped the team to win the league four times in a row, also winning the Turkish Cup twice and becoming the UEFA Cup winners in 2000.

 After Terim left Galatasaray in the summer of 2000 for Fiorentina, Bülent Ünder also left Galatasaray and was appointed as the manager for Samsunspor in the 2000–01 season.
 In this season he managed to defeat his former team Galatasaray in their own home stadium, which was something very rare at that time.

 Ünder returned Galatasaray in the 2005–06 season as a game analyst for Eric Gerets.
 On 25 March 2011, he was appointed as the manager for Galatasaray until the end of season after the contract of Gheorghe Hagi was mutually terminated by the team.